 It is accessing therapy services online.
 Teletherapy is therapy through live video-conferencing.
-It is the same service you would receive in the office except you meet with your clinician from your desktop, laptop, tablet, or mobile device — it’s your choice!
-Telehealth is a wider term that includes all services provided via electronic communications including video conferencing, phone, email, text, and fax.
+It is the same service you would receive in the office, except you meet with your clinician from your desktop, laptop, tablet, or mobile device — it’s your choice!
+Telehealth is a broader term that includes all services provided via electronic communications, including video conferencing, phone, email, text, and fax.

 Telehealth is private and confidential.
-Teletherapy is done through a secure HIPAA compliant platform.
-The video sessions are not recorded and are as confidential as an in-office session.
+Teletherapy is done through a secure HIPAA-compliant platform.
+The video sessions are not recorded and are confidential as an in-office session.
 However, you must have a private space for your therapy appointment.
-Find a quiet location where you won't be interrupted by family members, coworkers, or other distractions.
+Find a quiet location where you won't be interrupted by roommates, family members, coworkers, or other distractions.

-A clinician is only allowed to practice in the states they hold a license.
+Clinicians are only allowed to practice in the states where they hold a license.
 This is true whether the sessions are in-office or video-conferencing.
-Your clinician will ask your location at the start of every session to ensure you are in a state they are licensed to practice.
-Other than that though anywhere you can find a consistent internet connection and some privacy will do.
+We are currently licensed in Ohio and Illinois.
+Currently, we only see psychotherapy clients whose primary address is in Ohio.
+Consultation and EAP services are available for those in Ohio and Illinois.
+Other than that, anywhere you can find a consistent internet connection and some privacy will do.

 Some insurance plans do cover telehealth services.
 However, every policy is different, so it is best to call your insurance provider directly to inquire.
-Due to social distancing needs during the COVID-19 outbreak, there has been an increase in insurance plans covering telehealth services.
+EAP programs like Lyra Health often cover telehealth.

-Current clients can login to their client portal to schedule online.
-If you prefer just contact your provider and they can schedule the appointment for you.
+Current clients can log in to their client portal to schedule online.
+If you prefer, contact your provider, and they can schedule the appointment for you.

-Yes, consultations are available via video-conferencing.
+Yes, consultations are available via video conferencing.
 A consultation offers the opportunity to ask questions, discuss concerns, and prescreen for appropriate next steps but is not admission to treatment.
-No diagnosis is made, nor is medical necessity evaluated for during a consultation.
-Scheduling a consultation does not guarantee an appointment for diagnostic evaluation.
-Diagnostic evaluations are only done in the office, and there is currently a waiting list for treatment.
-Due to COVID-19 outbreak there are some exceptions.
-Please call 513-847-3891 to discuss availability.
+No diagnosis is made, nor is medical necessity evaluated during a consultation.
+Psychiatric Diagnostic Evaluations are only done in the office at this time.

 To participate in Telehealth appointments, you need one of the following devices: